paulross/PyCppContainers/README.md

 | ``bytes``           | ``std::vector<char>``    |
 | ``str``             | ``std::string``          |

-These combinations would normally need 120 specific conversion functions.
+These combinations would normally need 216 specific conversion functions.

 This project reduces that to just **six** hand maintained functions.
-The 120 actual conversion functions are then created automatically using a mixture of templates, partial specialisation and code generation.
+The 216 actual conversion functions are then created automatically using a mixture of templates, partial specialisation and code generation.
 This approach means that new types and containers can be added with ease.

 ## Using This Library

+### C++ To Python

 Suppose that you have a Python list of floats that needs to be passed to a C++ function that expects `std::vector<double>`.
 Then that C++ function modifies that vector and you need the result as a new Python list of floats.